JeffreyAsuncion/JeffreyAsuncion.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: But Did you Die?
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+I am one with the force and the force is with me

-- I rock a great mustache
+- Grey Jedi
-- I'm extremely loyal to my family
+- Dual LightSabre
 What else do you need?

 ### my history